and-sanford/third-party-twitter-account-archiver/README.md

+# Archived
+Due to changes to Twitter in 2023, this code no longer works.
+If things change (e.g., [snscrape](https://github.com/JustAnotherArchivist/snscrape) is updated, another tool emerges, etc.), I might fix this.
+Huge thanks to [JustAnotherArchivist](https://github.com/JustAnotherArchivist) for their amazing work with snscrape.

 # Twitter Archiver for Third-party Accounts
 This program uses [snscrape](https://github.com/JustAnotherArchivist/snscrape) to archive all publicly available tweets from a list of Twitter users (or, with some minor modifications, results from (advanced) Twitter searches) to a local [SQLite](https://www.sqlite.org/index.html) DB, along with:
 * Entire chains of retweets, quoted tweets replied to tweets